CodePushGo/website/src/content/blog/en/android-setup-for-capacitor-apps.md

 To install the necessary components, open the SDK Manager in Android Studio by navigating to **Tools > SDK Manager**.

-Here are the required components for Capacitor development:
+Here are the required components for React Native development:

 | Component | Version | Purpose |
 | --- | --- | --- |